Alumni Entrepreneurial Grant Program

 - Successfully funded Boston Conservatory alumni will assume leadership roles for their projects.

-Alumni Entrepreneurial Grant applications will be reviewed by a panel of faculty and staff.
-Applications will be evaluated based on the following criteria:
+Alumni Entrepreneurial Grant applications will be reviewed by a panel of staff, representing Alumni Affairs, the Career Center, and the Office of the Executive Director.
+Applications will be evaluated according to the following criteria:

 - A clear statement of the project’s description, purpose, and benefit